-Most of our readers give Zendesk high marks and a 4- out of 5-star rating.
+Many users give Zendesk high marks and a 4- out of 5-star rating.
 They say it’s a comprehensive system that’s easy to use and well-priced.
 However, some customers report the platform can run slow at times.
-To learn more about what our readers think, visit our Zendesk User Review page.

 Where to Find Zendesk

 Best Ticketing Software With Productivity Tool Integration: Zoho Desk

 Zoho Desk is ticketing software with a free plan and a paid tier for $12/agent per month.
 Features on the free level include a knowledge base, basic reporting, and the ability to file tickets at the free tier.
 The paid tier offers advanced features integration with Zoho’s ecosystem of productivity tools like Books, CRM, and BugTracker, making Zoho Desk right for organizations that already use Zoho’s suite of productivity tools.

 Zoho Desk Pricing

 Zoho Desk offers a free plan for up to three agents and a paid level for an unlimited number of agents at $12/agent per month.
 Zoho Desk is one of the lower-cost ticketing options on our list, but its free plan doesn’t support as many users as other free solutions on our list.